bjcull/bjcull.github.com/_posts/2014-01-30-download-an-asp-net-mvc-view-as-a-word-document.md

 I often work with MVC teams and notice that everyone shudders when printable reports are mentioned, especially when you need to export to programs like Microsoft Word.

 Luckily I'm no longer phased by the concept thanks to this handy FilterAttribute that lets you return any of your views as a word document.
-You can see an exmaple in the video of how I solved this problem for Brisbane Catholic Education.
+You can see an example in the video of how I solved this problem for Brisbane Catholic Education.

 <iframe width="560" height="315" src="//www.youtube.com/embed/Mbb7lSdb66Q?vq=hd720" frameborder="0" allowfullscreen></iframe>